knative-extensions/eventing-rabbitmq/samples/retry-configuration/README.md

 Demo creates two `PingSource`s and has them send an event once a minute.
-One of them sends an event that has responsecode set to 200 (event processed successfully) and one that has responsecode set to 500 (event processing failed).
+One of them sends an event that has responsecode set to 200 (event processed successfully) and one that has responsecode set to 502 (event processing failed).
+The status 502 is one of the default retryable status for the cehttp client used by both `Triggers` and `Sources`.

 Demo creates a `Broker` with the delivery configuration that specifies that failed events will be delivered to `event-display`.